 If your heat pump stops working, the first thing you’ll want to know is how much it will cost to fix it.

 Unfortunately, without diagnosing the problem, we can’t give you an exact answer.
-But we can give you a general price range: Most heat pump repairs in Florida range anywhere from $100 to over $1,000.

 The price of your heat pump repair will vary depending on the following factors: